daveho/CloudCoderWebsite/install/deploy.md

 * `cloudcoder` is the database username
 * `cloucoderdb` is the database name

+You will be prompted to enter the password for the MySQL user.

-Note that the database only needs to be imported once.
+Note that the database only needs to be imported once

 # Deploying to the webapp